Angus-C-git/SecSheets/Web/Injection/XXE/XXE.md

 + This will attempt to bypass filters for keywords such as `file` and `passwd`
 + Extra layers can be added until the filter stops detecting trigger words

-## Exfiltration && Pitfalls
+### Exfiltration && Pitfalls

-+ Since some system files that an attacker may attempt to exfiltrate contain xml syntatic characters like `<,>` a work around must be implemented in order to read these files
++ Since some system files that an attacker may attempt to exfiltrate contain xml syntactic characters like `<,>` a work around must be implemented in order to read these files

-### CDATA
+#### CDATA

 + The character data syntax, `<![CDATA[ <text> ]]` is a way of telling the XML parser to ignore syntactic characters that may arise within this tag
 + Consider its usage in a external DTD payload bellow